Parts of a Telescope for Visual Observation & Their Functions

 This is a moveable device that is used to focus the image that we see on the eyepiece.
 This works by turning a dial which bring the image into focus.

-Most beginner packages have a single-speed focuser with just one dial on a side, as in the photo above.
-More expensive packages may have a dual-speed focuser where one dial is a coarse adjustment and the other one is for fine adjustment, which can be helpful when using high magnification.
+More expensive packages may have a dual-speed focuser where one dial is a coarse adjustment and the other one is for fine adjustment, which can be helpful in precise focusing when using high magnification.
 While a two-speed focuser is nice, it is not necessary.

 Finderscopes

-- Red Dot Finder (Unmagnified Finder)
+• Red Dot Finder (Unmagnified Finder)

-The red dot finder, or RDF, is a targeting tool, like the sight on a gun.
-You use this to help you point the telescope at the target.
+We use this to point the telescope at our target.
 Red dot finders are low-cost and easy to use.
-Place the dot on the target in the sky, and that target should appear in your low-power eyepiece.
-This is also referred to as a zero-magnification finder.
+After a simple step known as the finderscope alignment, we can place the red dot on the target in the sky, and that target should appear in our low-power eyepiece.

 RDFs use batteries, and I suggest you keep some spare batteries handy.
 If you forget to turn it off at the end of the session, the battery will go dead.
 Then, the next time you use the telescope, you will not have a finder that works.

-- Magnifying Finderscope (RACI & Straight-through)
+• Magnifying Finderscope (RACI & Straight-through)

 These can be helpful when you are in a light-polluted area and don’t see a lot of stars in the sky.
 The finder will show more stars than you can see with your eye alone.